Information for families with children in Year 10

 How will my child enter/leave school?

+There will be different entrances and exits for each group.
 We’re going to be making the most of our space to make sure groups don’t mix.
-Duty staff will be present in the car park to ensure social distancing.

 We will contact families directly to let them know further details.